Ashwin-Iyer1/Email-Writer-with-web-search/README.md

 Currently working on many file types, getting emails from sites, and finding emails on pages

 # Fixed!
-able to parse through multiple google search pages
+able to scarpe through multiple google search pages